-Project Priority Lead agency Comment Next Steps In April 2017 the FMA released a consultation paper on the proposed methodology and guidance for calculating total annual fees charged to each KiwiSaver investor.
+Project Priority Lead agency Comment Next Steps In April 2017 the FMA released a consultation paper on the proposed methodology and guidance for calculating total annual fees charged to each KiwiSaver investor. to be mandatory from 2020 onwards.
 In July 2017 the FMA issued a methodology notice which helps KiwiSaver scheme providers calculate the total fees charged to each investor.
 The methodology notice, regulatory impact statement, and amended guidance note for managed funds can be found here .
+On 11 July 2018 NZBA submitted on MBIE's discussion document Changes to annual statements for KiwiSaver investors.
 Payment Systems Replacement Project Low RBNZ The Payment Systems Replacement Project (formally known as the Strategic Review of RBNZ's Payment and Settlement System) continues, and steady progress has been made.
 The first stream of work, the RTGS System, is now in delivery mode and tracking to schedule.
 Functional testing is underway and attention is turning to the documentation of functional fact sheets for account holders so that they can better understand the end-to-end solution for RTGS.
 The second stream of work, the CSD System, is at the tail-end of the clarification and planning phase.
 The projection for a joint system 'go live' is now April 2019 (was February 2019).
 The go-live remains on track for April 2019 with RBNZ expected to confirm the exact timing in February 2019.
 Project activity is now moving from operational impact assessment into training, system and industry acceptance testing.
-Train the trainer sessions have begun and will continue through into November.
-Industry testing is also expected to commence in November.
 RBNZ Payments Oversight Review Low RBNZ RBNZ consulted in 2013 on its statutory oversight powers for payments and settlement systems which it considered were insufficient and need to be strengthened.
-RBNZ has now finalised its overall proposal and in May 2017 Cabinet agreed to a new legislative framework.
-The framework is with the
+In April 2015, RBNZ issued a consultation paper on its proposals to modify the statutory framework for the oversight of Financial Market Infrastructures ( FMIs ).
+The paper proposed that the designation RBNZ has now finalised its overall proposal and in May 2017 Cabinet agreed to a new legislative framework.
+The framework is with the Parliamentary Counsel Office to draft the revised legislation and an exposure